yasirbhutta/yasirbhutta.github.io/python/docs/plots-python/09-advanced/taylor-diagram/what-taylor-diagram.md

 ## 📘 **Related Topics**

-* **Variability in Modeling and Taylor Diagram Context** – Learn variability and in Modeling and Taylor Diagram Context.
+* **Understanding Variability in Taylor Diagram | Python Matplotlib Tutorial** – Explore the concept of variability in a Taylor Diagram using Python and Matplotlib.
+Learn how variability helps interpret model performance with practical visualization examples.
   👉 [Learn more](variability-taylor-diagram.md)